-Saint Rose has a campus-wide poster policy, which must be followed when posting flyers, posters or announcements.
-There is ample bulletin board space in all campus buildings and thus all printed material must be posted on bulletin boards only.
-Please consult the poster policy listed.
+Saint Rose has a campus-wide poster policy, which must be followed when posting flyers, posters, or announcements.
+There is ample bulletin board space in all campus buildings, and thus all printed material must be posted on bulletin boards only.

-ALL FLYERS MUST BE APPROVED BY THE STUDENT AFFAIRS OFFICE.
+ALL FLYERS MUST BE APPROVED BY THE STUDENT DEVELOPMENT OFFICE.
 SIGNS WITHOUT APPROVAL STAMPS WILL BE REMOVED.

 - Due to space limitations, only one flyer/poster per general posting bulletin board is allowed.

-- The Student Affairs staff will only take 3 posters per event.
-We take two posters that are 8.5” x 11” and one that is 11”x17” or smaller.
+- The Student Development staff will only take 3 posters per event.
+We take two posters that are 8.5”x11” and one that is 11”x17” or smaller.

 - No posters may be hung outside on trees, lamp poles, bathroom stalls etc.